 Tax filing simplified: Novelties introduced by IRAS

 On March 1, 2021, the Inland Revenue Authority of Singapore (IRAS) introduced several initiatives to simplify tax filing.
 To enhance the tax filing procedure, IRAS will send tax bills directly to selected taxpayers in place of filing notices.
 The tax authority will also roll out new initiatives to simplify tax filing for the self-employed.
 Selected commission agents and private hire car and taxi drivers will get to enjoy No-Filing Service (NFS) for the first time.
 Similarly, many sole-proprietorships will experience easier filing with the increase in revenue threshold for the 2-line statement from S$100,000 to S$200,000.
 Taxpayers can also expect a new look for their tax notices this year, the improvements are designed to make the notice easy to read.
-Find out more information on these new rules on the IRAS website here.
+You can find out more information on these new rules on the IRAS website.
 You can also read our personal tax and corporate tax guides.

 GST on imported low-value goods and remote services from overseas providers